nicklutsko/nicklutsko.github.io/_posts/2019-08-20-Why-Doesnt-Earths-Atmosphere-Superrotate.md

 date: 2019-08-20
 ---

 <p>"Superrotation" refers to atmospheric flows that rotate more quickly than the planet beneath them, creating an angular momentum maximum in the interior of the atmosphere (rather than at the surface).
-Earth rotates west-to-east and this rotation is fastest at the equator, so a superrotating atmosphere has west-to-east winds (\(u > 0\)) at the equator.
-(It's possible to have superrotation at higher latitudes, but this required a very strong forcing to maintain it, since the flow would be inertially unstable.)
+Earth rotates west-to-east, with the fastest rotation at the equator, so a superrotating atmosphere has west-to-east winds (\(u > 0\)) at the equator.
+(It's possible to have superrotation at higher latitudes, but this requires a very strong forcing to maintain it, since the flow would be inertially unstable.)

-<p>Mathematically, the angular momentum (\(M\)) for a shallow atmosphere is:
+<p>Mathematically, the angular momentum (\(M\)) of a shallow atmosphere is
 $$
 M = (u + \Omega a cos\theta)acos\theta,
 $$
 where \(\Omega\) is the angular velocity at the Equator, \(a\) is Earth's radius and \(\theta\) is latitude.
 At the equator, the surface angular momentum is \(M = \Omega a^2\), so superrotating flow has
 $$
 u_s > \Omega sin^2(\theta) / cos\theta.
 $$</p>

-<p>Hide's theorem says that the mean flow cannot maintain a superrotation state, so the only way to create superrotation is with (upgradient) eddy momentum fluxes.
+<p>Hide's theorem says that the mean flow cannot maintain a superrotation state, hence the only way to create superrotation is with (upgradient) eddy momentum fluxes.
 This turns out to be pretty common: the atmospheres of Venus, Jupiter, Saturn and Titan superrotate.
 People also get excited about superrotation because of the potential for bistability.
 Simple models often show hysteresis, where a superrotating and non-superrotating state co-exist for certain model parameters (e.g., <a href="https://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281993%29050%3C1211%3AESAMOT%3E2.0.CO%3B2">here</a>).
-There are also ideas that <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001652">superrotation was important for paleo climates</a>.</p>
+There are also ideas/evidence that superrotation was important for some <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001652">paleoclimates</a> and at <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2010GL043468">very high CO\(_2\) concentrations.</p>

 <p>So why doesn’t Earth’s atmosphere superrotate?
 To answer this, we have to go through the terms in Earth’s zonal-mean angular momentum budget:
 $$